hadi1376tm/Multi-Camera-Markerless-3D-Motion-Capture-System/README.md

 # Multi-camera-Markerless-3D-Motion-capture-System

 This repository contains a Python project designed for Multi-camera Markerless 3D Motion Capture System.
-Ensure you have Python 3.7 installed and install the required packages listed in the `requirements.txt` file before running the program.

 ## Setup and Execution